10 Cycling Safety Tips

 - Prep Your Ride: Keep your brakes and chain in good working order, and your tires well-inflated.
-Adjust seat height for an efficient and pain-free ride; when seated, your leg should be almost straight, with your foot flat on lower pedal (your local bike shop can help you with bike fitting).
+Adjust seat height for an efficient and pain-free ride; when seated, your leg should be almost straight, with your foot flat on the lower pedal (your local bike shop can help you with bike fitting).
 Give it a test ride before heading out.

 - Make it Legal: Use a bell to communicate with other road users and a back reflector - it's the law in most of Metro Vancouver.
-Helmets are required by law in BC and in most of Metro Vancouver it is illegal to cycle on the sidewalk.
+Helmets are required by law in BC and in most of Metro Vancouver, it is illegal to cycle on the sidewalk.

 - Ride with Care & Be Distraction-Free: Ride in a straight line and try to be predictable in your movements - effective positioning will help you be seen on the road.
 Don’t use mobile devices or headphones while cycling - stay distraction-free (use just one earbud so you can communicate with other road users).

-- Communicate: Always use hand signals when turning, slowing down or stopping; before passing other road users, shoulder check and use your bell, or your voice.
+- Communicate: Always use hand signals when turning, slowing down or stopping; before passing other road users, shoulder check and use your bell or your voice.

-- Respect Road Rules: Bikes are allowed any road, except portions of many highways within Metro Vancouver (unless otherwise signed).
+- Respect Road Rules: Bikes are allowed on any road, except portions of many highways within Metro Vancouver (unless otherwise signed).
 Bicycles have similar road rights to motor vehicles, and must also obey traffic signals, signs and right-of-way rules.